-A copy of this Code is available from the Clerk and can also be viewed on the Council's website.
+A copy of this Code is available from the Executive Officer and can also be viewed on the Council's website.

 New employees will be informed of the existence of this Code in recruitment and induction information.
+All employees will sign to acknowledge receipt of updates.